Baby Shopping List: What to Register For and Buy

-- Formula – even if you plan to nurse, have some of this on hand in case of earthquake, fire, or other emergency.
-We like Earth’s Best formula if you care.
+- Formula – Though this tip is controversial, we believe that even if you plan to nurse, you ought have some of this on hand in case of earthquake, fire, or other emergency.

 - Formula dispenser – this handy item is for feeding on the go; this BPA-free one by Avent doubles as a snack dispenser for big babies.